The Wachusett fishing season operates from the first Saturday in April, providing no ice is present, and runs until November 30.

 - Telephone Numbers

-The 2013 fishing season was scheduled to begin on April 6, however, due to ice conditions, the opening day has been delayed to Saturday, April 13.
+The 2014 fishing season was scheduled to begin on April 5, however, due to ice conditions, the opening day has been delayed.
+More information will be posted on this website when available.
 Hours are from dawn to dusk daily.

 - All persons over 15 years must have a valid MA fishing/sporting license.